ICSE2025DroidDS/ICSE2025DroidDS/README.md

 ### RQ1: Do entities involved in design smells consume more maintenance costs than other entities in Android variants?

-All files mentioned below are in [Data/Results/RQ1](Data/Results/RQ1).
+All files or directories mentioned below are in [Data/Results/RQ1](Data/Results/RQ1).

 The content of `all_aff_files.csv` is the file list affected by design smells in each project.